susjoh/2024_Sparrow_Recomb_GWAS/README.md

 The associated raw data is archived on Dryad [here]().
 Note - to run these scripts, make sure to check within scripts for the appropriate directory structure for reading and writing files.

-The first script to be run is `yapp_70k.sh` to generate the base data.
-Subsequent scripts are then run in their numerical order above.
+The first script to be run is `0_Create_YAPP_files.sh` followed by `yapp_70k.sh` to generate the base data.
+Subsequent scripts are then run in their numerical order above (1, 2, 3, etc.).